 Relative clauses, also known as adjective or attributive clauses, are a type of complex sentence in English grammar.

-Relative clauses describe or provide information about someone or something that has usually already been specified:
+Relative clauses describe or provide information about someone or something (a noun or noun phrase) that has usually already been specified:

 Relative clauses are also a way in which clauses can be combined so that we do not repeat ourselves: